Kaltsoon/rate-repository-api/README.md

 4. Run `npm run build`.
 This will setup the SQLite database and run the migrations.

-5. **(Optional)** To populate the database with some seed data you can run `npm run seed:run`. **Note:** running this command will remove all existing data.
+5. To populate the database with some seed data, run `npm run seed:run`. **Note:** running this command will remove all existing data.

 6. All done!
 Just run `npm start` to start the server.
-After the server has started you should be able to access the GraphQL playground at http://localhost:5000/graphql.
+After the server has started you should be able to access the Apollo Sandbox at http://localhost:4000.

-## 🔑 Authorization
+## 🔑 Authentication

-To list all the registered users, you can run this query in the GraphQL playground:
+To list all the registered users, you can run this query in the Apollo Sandbox:

 ```javascript
 {